Airline Overbooked Flight Compensation: Your Rights & How to Enforce Them

 Your Rights on Overbooking

 Overbooking flights is the practice of selling more tickets than there are seats on a plane.
 Airlines are allowed to do this as they know that it is unlikely that all passengers will show up at the airport.
-In fact, some estimates put the number of “no-show” passengers between 5% – 15%.
+Some estimates put the number of “no-show” passengers between 5% – 15%.

 Being denied boarding may cover a range of circumstances.
 If you are denied boarding through no fault of your own, the laws in the US and EU will ensure you receive compensation for the inconvenience.
 However, if you are denied boarding due to something that is your fault, these laws will not apply.
 Examples include not having the relevant documents, arriving too late at the gate, or acting in an abusive manner.